damian1baran/diff-config/README.md

 specified files whose paths are supplied to this script via two script arguments arg1 and arg2 are same.

-* In case argument count is incorrect for this script or one or more arguments doesn't represent vaild path to the file or either one or both files doesn't exist at all script will return 1.
+* In case ((argument count is incorrect for this script) or (one or more arguments doesn't represent vaild path to file) or ((either one or both files) doesn't exist at all)) script will return 1.

-* If no error occoured (both files supplied via arg1 and arg2 exists) and md5 digest is not same (differ) they are compared by diff utility and output is provided to STDOUT and return 10.
+* If no error occoured and md5 digest is not same they files are compared by diff utility and output is provided to STDOUT and script returns 10.

 ## Input arguments description
-> [golden-config] is the original file or "golden configuration" file.
+[golden-config] is the original file or "golden configuration" file.
-> [current-config] is actual file or "current configuration" file (with latest modifications).
+[current-config] is actual file or "current configuration" file (with latest modifications).

 Usage:
 > sh diff_config.sh [golden-config] [current-config]